-The Richards Free Library and the Judges of the Sarah Josepha Hale Award are pleased to announce that poet Sharon Olds is the 2016 Sarah Josepha Hale Award Medalist.
-She will accept the award on October 1, 2016 at 8:00 p.m. at the Newport Opera House.
+The Richards Free Library and the Judges of the Sarah Josepha Hale award are pleased to announce that Nathaniel Philbrick is the 2018 Sarah Josepha Hale Award Medalist.
+He will accept the award on October 6, 2018 at 8:00 p.m. at the Newport Opera House.

-For over fifty years, the Sarah Josepha Hale Award has been awarded by the Trustees of the Richards Free Library in recognition of a distinguished body of written work in the field of literature and letters.
-The award honors author, poet, and essayist, Sarah Josepha Hale, who as editor of Godey’s Lady’s Magazine shaped the opinion of nineteenth century American women.
-The list of Hale Award winners includes the finest writers of our times from Robert Frost in 1956 to Alan Taylor in 2015.
+For over fifty years, the Sarah Josepha Hale Award has been given by the Trustees of the Richards Free Library in recognition of a distinguished body of written work in the field of literature and letters.
+The award honors author, poet, and essayist Sarah Josepha Hale, who as editor of Godey’s Lady’s Magazine shaped the opinion of nineteenth century American women.
+The list of Hale Award winners includes the finest writers of our times from Robert Frost in 1956 to Julia Alvarez in 2017.